technion046195/technion_046195_2020_spring/_tutorials/tutorial_01/tutorial.md

 = \frac{0.08}{0+0.08+0.02+0.1} = 0.4
 $$

 **C**) Since the two events which are independent, the probability that both of them will happen is given by the product of the two probabilities.
-In order to calculate the probability buy a total of 3 pancakes we must sum over all the combinations which sum-up to 3 pancakes: (customer 1:0 & customer 2: 3, customer 1:1 & customer 2: 2, etc.. ).
+In order to calculate the probability buy a total of 3 pizza slices we must sum over all the combinations which sum-up to 3 pizza slices: (customer 1:0 & customer 2: 3, customer 1:1 & customer 2: 2, etc.. ).

 We shall start by calculating the marginal distribution of the amount of pizza slices bought according to: